a-zit/book-backend/README.md

 ## Introduction

-project to understand clean architecture with golang by assume that we are building a book backend service.
+Project to understand clean architecture with Golang by assuming that we are building a book backend service.

 ## Prerequisites